joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/18/pageoneplus/corrections-aug-19-2024.html

 **Bo Nix puts emphatic claim on Broncos' starting QB job in breezy win vs. Packers**\
-`The rookie completed 8-of-9 passes for 140 yards and a touchdown to spark a blowout win over Green Bay Sunday.`\
+`The rookie completed 8 of 9 passes for 140 yards and a touchdown to spark a blowout win over Green Bay on Sunday.`\
 https://nytimes.com/athletic/5708931/2024/08/18/bo-nix-broncos-starting-qb-packers/

 **The A's and Giants close out a Bay Area rivalry with a final flourish of late-inning drama**\